 Kerry Ehrin (wrote, produced, and former showrunner of The Morning Show; produced and wrote both Bates Motel and Friday Night Lights) has watched a lot of auditions in her life as a writer and producer.

 “[In auditions], you see depth.
 You definitely see depth.
 I think in general, that comes from dealing with painful things.
 I think that’s the basis of everything.
 As a writer, I connect with that all the time.

 There are all different kinds of performing.
 I don’t think you can be a great actor without having some sense of that.
 Even if you haven’t necessarily experienced it, some people can pull it in from the universe somehow.”

-Molly Shannon (Cast member on Saturday Night Live, The White Lotus) shared some memories on why she continued on in the industry despite the odds in Hollywood.
+Molly Shannon (Saturday Night Live, The White Lotus) shared some memories on why she continued on in the industry despite the odds in Hollywood.

 “When I first graduated from college, I remember a friend got a part on Charles in Charge.
 I was living in an apartment in the Valley, working in restaurants, and always broke.
 I was like ‘How come he gets a part in Charles in Charge and I get nothing?’
 And I cried and went for a walk and I prayed to God.
 This is so hard.
 There is so much rejection.
 On that walk, I had a revelation.
 ‘Well, at least I am out here in California doing what I want, pursuing what I want.
 There were so many people who I grew up with in Ohio who went to college but then moved back home and gave up on their dreams.
 I realized there was meaning in the struggle.
 The fact that I am going for what I want is a beautiful life.
 Even if I have to try till I’m 70 and work as a janitor.
 I want to pursue what I want because there is beauty in that.
 I still have that philosophy.
 I still try to think the same way.”